-After spending a huge amount on buying a car, the last thing we want to do is to splurge even more on petrol.
+After spending a huge amount on buying a car, the last thing we want to do is to splurge even more on petrol and try to cut down fuel expenditure.
 This doesn’t only impact your wallet, but the environment as well.
 More combustion occurs when fuel consumption increases.
 And as we all know, greenhouse gasses are produced by the combustion of fuel, which contributes to global warming.

 Firstly, let us understand why is fuel so expensive.